MANAGERS & TREASURERS

 Financial Resources

 Each team is responsible for its own financial operations.
-All teams are required to have a Team Treasurer, whose duties are outlined in the Financial Guidelines.
+All teams are required to have a Team Treasurer, whose duties will be outlined in the Financial Guidelines.
 The team treasurer will be responsible for maintaining a team bank account and budget.
 This person should have at minimum a basic understanding of accounting.

 Team Budget Template